-All changes of enrollment information must be reported to the Main Office immediately.
-This includes, but is not limited to: name, address, phone, health status, emergency contacts, guardianship, and custody or other court orders.
+All changes of enrollment information must be reported to the high school office immediately and changed in Final Forms.
+This includes, but is not limited to: name, address, phone, e-mail address, health status, emergency contacts, guardianship, and custody or other court orders.
 Failure to do so may result in withdrawal procedures.